Skip to content

 Method (no foam, low friction)

 1. Start on dry skin.
-Smooth a pea-sized amount over the face.
+Smooth a pea-sized amount over the face, using more for heavy make-up or long-wear sunscreen.

-2. Massage gently to loosen impurities and pigments.
+2. Massage gently with fingertips to loosen pigments and sunscreen, avoiding vigorous rubbing around the eyes.

-3. Rinse with lukewarm water or wipe with a soft, damp cloth.
+3. Rinse with lukewarm water or wipe away carefully with a soft, damp cloth or reusable cotton pad.

 Sorbolene vs petroleum jelly vs aqueous cream